-NORD gratefully acknowledges Maureen Poh-Fitzpatrick, MD, Professor Emerita and Special Lecturer (Dermatology), Columbia University College of Physicians and Surgeons and Professor of Dermatology, University of Tennessee College of Medicine, for assistance in the preparation of this report.
+NORD gratefully acknowledges Maureen Poh-Fitzpatrick, MD, Professor Emerita and Special Lecturer (Dermatology), Columbia University College of Physicians and Surgeons, for assistance in the preparation of this report.

 X-linked protoporphyria is an erythropoietic form of porphyria and is extremely similar clinically to erythropoietic protoporphyria (EPP).
 X-linked protoporphyria was first described in the medical literature in 2008.

-Repeated, chronic episodes of photosensitivity may eventually causes changes in the skin of affected individuals.
-Such changes include thickening and hardening of the skin, development of a rough or leathery texture, and grooving around the lips.
+Repeated episodes of photosensitivity may eventually causes changes in the skin of affected individuals.
+Such changes include thickening and hardening of the skin, development of a rough or leathery texture, small facial pock-like pits, and grooving around the lips.

 Some individuals with X-linked protoporphyria develop liver disease, which can range from mild liver abnormalities to liver failure.
 Information on liver disease is limited, but the risk of liver disease is believed to be higher in X-linked protoporphyria than in EPP.
 Affected individuals may experience back pain and severe abdominal pain especially in the upper right area of the abdomen.
 In some affected individuals, the flow of bile through the gallbladder and bile ducts may be interrupted (cholestasis) leading to gallstones.
 These stones can cause obstruction and inflammation of the gallbladder (cholecystitis).
 Scarring of the liver (cirrhosis) may also develop and some individuals may eventually develop end stage liver failure.